sBuiltaJr/wordGen/README.md

 - Parameter randomization not currently supported.
 - Windows-based dictionaries untested.
 - Block truncate (via truncate()) may not work on Mac OS.
-- The logger class only logs the main process events.
-- Block alignment in block mode not fully implemented.
 - Numbers and special characters are currently inserted only after words.
 - Special characters are only pulled from the ASCII special set.